Orlyonok: History

 The Orlyonok Young Pioneer camp was established on July 12, 1960 by the decision of the Council of Ministers of the Russian SFSR (March 27, 1959).
 Similar to Artek, Orlyonok was intended for Russian children who were notable for excellent study, prize winners at various Student Olympiads, contests, or sports competitions, decorated or notable members of Komsomol or Young Pioneer organization activists.

-In 1962 Orlyonok welcomed 50 representatives of the then-experimental Communard Movement, including kids from the famous Leningrad Frunze Community organization (now dismissed) led by Igor Ivanov.
+In 1962 Orlyonok welcomed 50 representatives of the then-experimental Communard Movement, including children from the famous Leningrad Frunze Community organization (now dismissed) led by Igor Ivanov.
 During this time, Orlyonok acquired some of its laws and traditions and adopted what has become known as the creative team effort methodology.

 After the successful experience of the previous year, in 1963 Orlyonok hosted the first all-USSR gathering of young communards.

 In the beginning, the 1960 Orlyonok camp hosted 520 children, and by 1973 the annual attendance increased to nearly 17,000.
 By then Orlyonok had grown to an area of 3 square kilometers, with 60 buildings, including the dormitories, the "Young Pioneer Palace" (with a winter swimming pool filled with sea water, and a cinema), secondary school, medical building, Museum of Aircraft and Cosmonautics, astronomical observatory, sports stadium, playgrounds and a winter sports hall.
 There were more than 200 hobby groups of 50 different kinds, mostly in polytechnics, sports, and aesthetics.
 Orlyonok had its own passenger ship, 45 yachts, and many motor boats and rowboats.